speker/go-tarcoin/README.md

 ### Full node on the Ropsten test network

 In addition to Görli and Rinkeby, Geth also supports the ancient Ropsten testnet.
-The Ropsten test network is based on the Ethash proof-of-work consensus algorithm.
+The Ropsten test network is based on the Trcnhash proof-of-work consensus algorithm.
 As such, it has certain extra overhead and is more susceptible to reorganization attacks due to the network's low difficulty/security.